Volvariella leucocalix

 Volvariella leucocalix is a species of fungus in the family Pluteaceae.
 Its name is attributed to the white volva pertaining to the species.
 More specifically, the name comes from the Greek words, ‘leuco’, meaning a whitish color, and ‘calix’, meaning cup.
 First described by Sa MCA and Felipe Wartchow in 2016 as a species of Volvariella.

 Description

 The sporocarp is small and has a fuliginous brown umbonate cap with a diameter of 26 mm.
-The stem is white and becomes narrower the farther up it is and is hollow at its apex.
-Based on a sample of 30 basidiospores, it was found that their length ranged from 5–5.6 × 2.6–3.6 µm, with an average length 5.2 µm for a single basidiome, the spores are also are ellipsoid to elongate and pinkish/salmon in color.
+The stem is white and becomes narrower the further up it is and is hollow at its apex.
+Based on a sample of 30 basidiospores, it was found that their length ranged from 5–5.6 × 2.6–3.6 μm, with an average length 5.2 μm for a single basidiome, the spores are also ellipsoid to elongate and pinkish/salmon in color.